-If you're contacting us through Facebook, Twitter or email, where possible please provide information such as the age of your child and the area you live in.
+If you’re contacting us through Facebook, Twitter, email or via our web form, where possible please provide information such as the age of your child and the area you live in.
 This will help us to advise you better.

 If your enquiry is particularly urgent, we recommend that you call our helpline.

 Our helpline is confidential.
 This means we will not share your personal details with anyone outside of Contact without your permission.

 There are a few exceptional situations where we may have to breach confidentiality and pass on your details without your consent.

 Situations where we might need to break confidentiality:

 - A child is at risk of harm.

 - A vulnerable adult is at risk of harm.